-The Ulovane Mission is to provide exceptional field, trails and marine guide training throughout South Africa.
-At Ulovane, we offer dedicated, professional and career orientated training with the development of the learner as the priority.
+The Ulovane Mission is to develop exceptional Field, Trails, Marine and Bird Guides who are committed to the Conservation and Eco-Tourism industries in Africa.
+We offer dedicated, professional and career orientated training with the development of the learner as the priority.
+Our attention to detail and personal, hands-on approach ensures the success of our learners.

 We specialize in UNIQUE experiences!
 Click here to find out more about our latest courses.